 There is instant cynicism when it comes to in-ear headphones, many believe they can never be as good as their bigger audio brothers.
-Yet, it is possible for them to do the job of delivering high quality music to the listener, and at around $70 to $99, they had better do a damn fine job.
+Yet, it is possible for them to do the job of delivering high-quality music to the listener, and at around $70 to $99, they had better do a damn fine job.

-The Klipsch R6 models claim to isolate outside noise, and have a patented design.
+The Klipsch R6 models claim to isolate outside noise and have a patented design.
 The company has a long history in audio reproduction, and they call these products “in-ear monitors” rather than “on-ear headphones”, but to the rest of the world they look pretty similar to the standard pairs that come with all manner of digital audio consumer goods.

-Compatible with pretty much all smartphones, MP3 players and so on, they bring a new level of portability to your digital audio.
-Note that you will want the R6i model for iPhone and other Apple devices, and the R6m for Android devices.
+Compatible with pretty much all smartphones, MP3 players, and so on, they bring a new level of portability to your digital audio.
+Note that you will want the R6i model for iPhone and other Apple devices and the R6m for Android devices.

-So, what’s the difference and is there a noticeable improvement when using them?
-At least plug in audio is quick and easy to test, unlike wiring sets of speakers in and out.
+So, what’s the difference, and is there a noticeable improvement when using them?
+At least plug-in audio is quick and easy to test, unlike wiring sets of speakers in and out.

 Key Features of the R6 Headphones

-The Klipsch R6 come in black or white, with an R6i model that has an inline control on the cable.
+The Klipsch R6 comes in black or white, with an R6i model that has an inline control on the cable.
 Built from aluminum and elastomer plastic, they come with contour ear tips for a snug fit that should help keep out the noise of the outside world.

-The soft silicon tips are also designed for comfort, so you shouldn’t feel any discomfort when wearing them for an extended period of time.
+The soft silicone tips are also designed for comfort, so you shouldn’t feel any discomfort when wearing them for an extended period of time.
 Should you lose or tear one of the buds, replacements are easily available.

 Crammed inside the headphones are a pair of moving coil drivers for realistic and dynamic sound across the range of frequencies.
-They offer decent bass response, although you may want to juggle the equalizer on your device for the perfect sound.
+They offer a decent bass response, although you may want to juggle the equalizer on your device for the perfect sound.

 Pros of the Klipsch R6

-On first impression, the R6 headphones really do offer sound that is a cut above the typical in-ear jobs.
+On the first impression, the R6 headphones really do offer sound that is a cut above the typical in-ear jobs.
 In some circumstances, they aren’t that far off the audio produced by some over-ear types.

 The bass really does sound like it is coming from a decent set of speakers, but they seem to have a bit more bass than the previous R4 models, which some listeners might find a touch aggressive.
 So, you should dig into the equalizer settings to tone things down a touch and it is usually easy enough to find the perfect balance of sound.

 That bass seems to come at the expense of a notch of mid-range performance, and perhaps a slight reduction in volume.
-But, again, its nothing that can’t be fixed by twiddling with the settings.
+But, again, it’s nothing that can’t be fixed by twiddling with the settings.

 Cons of the Klipsch R6

-Not Ideal for Outdoor Activities: A clear distinction of the R6 design over previous Klipsch models is that these are not rugged models, designed for on the go use.
+Not Ideal for Outdoor Activities: A clear distinction of the R6 design over previous Klipsch models is that these are not rugged models, designed for on-the-go use.
 There’s a wide, relatively flat cable and if you’re running, or even walking and talking, the weight can pull the headphones out of your ears, no matter how snug the fit.
 Neither are they waterproof, so you can’t really go jogging or exercising in them.